x10xchange/starknet-perpetual/docs/spec.md

 12. Caller is the operator.
 13. Request is new (check user payload hash not exists in the fulfillment map).
 14. `number_of_shares * vault_share_execution_price >= minimum_quantized_amount`
+15. Check interest amount in range for both positions.

 **Logic:**